vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 The functions return a handle to a new host context:
 * The handle must be closed via `hostfxr_shutdown`.
-* The handle is not thread safe - it is only allowed to call functions on it from one thread at a time.
+* The handle is not thread safe - the consumer should only call functions on it from one thread at a time.

+The `hostfxr` will also track active runtime in the process.
+Due to limitations (and to simplify implementation) this tracking will actually not look at the actual `coreclr` module (or try to communicate with the runtime in any way).
+Instead `hostfxr` itself will track the host context initialization.
+The first host context initialization in the process will represent the "loaded runtime".
+It is only possible to have one "loaded runtime" in the process.
+Any subsequent host context initialization will just "attach" to the "loaded runtime" instead of creating a new one.

+*Note: It is technically possible to initialize host context, and never call any "run" method on it, which would mean the runtime would not get loaded.
+Trying to initialize a second host context while the first one didn't start the runtime yet will for now be considered illegal.
+It's a pending issue to solve this problem, as COM activation will probably need to be able to safely initialize/run from multiple threads at a time.*

 ``` C++
 using hostfxr_handle = void *;